 We are responsible for:

-- making the public healthier by encouraging discussions, advising government and supporting action by local government, the NHS and other people and organisations
+- making the public healthier and reducing differences between the health of different groups by promoting healthier lifestyles, advising government and supporting action by local government, the NHS and the public

-- researching, collecting and analysing data to improve our understanding of health and come up with answers to public health problems
+- researching, collecting and analysing data to improve our understanding of public health challenges, and come up with answers to public health problems

 Who we are